pokhrel-sh/pokhrel-sh/README.md

-Hi, I'm Shishir Pokhrel, a sophomore at Khoury College of Computer Sciences, Northeastern University.
+Hi, I'm Shishir Pokhrel, a junior at Khoury College of Computer Sciences, Northeastern University.
 I am from Boston, MA.
 I am learning a whole bunch of stuff right now.

 If you have feedback on anything, please let me know.